 How were uses determined, and why?
 Uses were determined through exhaustive review and research, and with respect for the independent spirit of Mainers.
 Research included review and analysis of other Towns’ uses in the region, as well as study of Use-based zoning in a broader sense.

 Why do your say what is allowed instead of what is not allowed?
 The Committee took a positive, proscriptive approach whenever possible in the Ordinance, and acted on advice to do so for uses especially.
+Additionally, Maine law requires we list allowable uses.

 Where in the Ordinance does it say retail must be on 1st floor of Main St buildings?
-In the LUO, on pg 1 in the Purpose statement, Sec.
+In the LUO, on pg 13 in the Purpose statement, Article II, Sec.
 2. A.1.
-This requirement is already in the Site Plan Review, .
+This type of requirement is already in the Site Plan Review, Article X, Section 2., Item 3.

 Can a contractor store heavy equipment at his home or at a rural business location in Rural Neighborhood?
 Yes.